Truman Daniels

 about me

-I played basketball through middle and high school.
-I loved the game, but I was confused by how people talked about it.
-Coaches, players, and the media often leaned on narratives that felt disconnected from what was actually happening on the court.
-A lot has changed over the last 15 years, but back then it felt like people could describe the game without really measuring what mattered.
+Basketball made that habit less abstract.
+I played through middle and high school, and I loved the game, but the conversation around it often felt detached from the court.
+Coaches, players, and the media could explain a possession through effort, momentum, or toughness while ignoring the things that actually moved the score.
+A lot has changed over the last 15 years, but back then it felt like people could talk about basketball without measuring what mattered.